dado57/MidiCrea/README.md

 Randomly selects Rhythmic and Melodic patterns from (few) stored patterns

 It takes patterns from the grid and returns to different pattern

+# Thanks
+**Phython** community who have put their software and advice online.

+Special thanks to the authors of **Mido** who made the possibility of creating music software using python.